Skip to Content

 A traumatic brain injury can trigger a cascade of life-altering consequences that profoundly impact an individual's life.
 These injuries can lead to various cognitive, physical, and emotional impairments, sometimes resulting in long-term or even permanent disability.
 The effects may range from memory loss and difficulty in concentration to personality changes and mood disorders.
 In severe instances, a brain injury can debilitate an individual's capacity to perform everyday tasks, thereby affecting their independence and quality of life.
 Accurate diagnosis and consistent medical follow-ups are crucial in managing these complex challenges.

 When you suffer a brain injury due to negligence, the law allows you to seek damages to cover these and other losses.
 At Edwards & Ragatz, P.A., we are prepared to help you file a personal injury lawsuit against the responsible party and pursue the fair compensation you deserve.
-Our Jacksonville brain injury attorneys have over 150+ years of combined legal experience and a consistent track record of delivering exceptional results.
+Our Jacksonville brain injury attorneys have over 150 years of combined legal experience and a consistent track record of delivering exceptional results.
 Whether you sustained a brain injury due to a car accident, a slip and fall, or a defective product, our team understands how to advocate for you effectively and will stop at nothing in our fight to secure the best possible outcome.
-We ensure that every legal avenue is explored, offering you personalized and strategic legal solutions that align with your best interests.

 Types of Brain Injuries

 Ranging from mild concussions to severe traumatic brain injuries, the type and extent of a brain injury can considerably differ based on what caused it – specifically, the nature and force of the impact.
-Even mild traumatic brain injuries, often overlooked, can lead to persistent headaches, cognitive issues, and mood changes.
-More severe forms can precipitate profound cognitive impairments, a loss of motor functions, and sometimes even long-term disability.
 Understanding the full spectrum of brain injuries is essential for ensuring targeted and effective treatment strategies.

-We are prepared to represent you if you suffered any of the following conditions due to negligence:
+Our brain injury attorneys are prepared to represent you if you have suffered any of the following conditions due to negligence:

 Common Causes of Brain Injuries in Jacksonville

 Various types of negligence can result in someone suffering a brain injury.
-Our team has substantial experience representing clients in many types of personal injury claims and can help you understand whether you have a case.
+Our brain injury lawyer in Jacksonville has substantial experience representing clients in many types of personal injury claims and can help you understand whether you have a case.

 Many negligence-related brain injuries are the result of: